devangnegandhi/globalize-express/README.md

 Depending on what was found first, it uses that as its locale to return appropriate strings.

 **NOTE**: if the locale selected was not in the `config.locales` array, then it will fall back to the `config.defaultLocale` locale

+## Example
+There is a working express.js example app provided in this repo.
+Please go through the [example/README.md](https://github.com/devangnegandhi/globalize-express/tree/master/example) file to see instructions on how to run the example.